celineyuwono/notes/Kubernetes Volumes.md

 - Create a ConfigMap or Secret component and mount it in a Pod.

 ### Storage Class (SC)
 - SC provisions PV dynamically when PVC claims it.
 Created using YAML File `kind: StorageClass`.
-Specify provisioner (ex `provisioner: kubernetes.io/ws-ebs`).
+Specify provisioner (ex. `provisioner: kubernetes.io/ws-ebs`).
 Kubernetes provides provisioners (internal) but external is also possible.
 Storage backend is specified here.
 - If we use Storage Class, this will be the flow:
 	1. Pod claims storage via PVC.
 	2. PVC requests SC.
 	3. SC will provision or create PV that meets the needs of the claim using provisioner from actual storage backend.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODEyMjA1OTgsMTkxNzM0OTI1NF19
+eyJoaXN0b3J5IjpbLTExMzI2NzE3MiwxOTE3MzQ5MjU0XX0=
 -->